ksmithbaylor/sicp/README.md

 Each chapter of the book (that I have gotten to) has a folder called `ch<number>/`.
 Inside each of these folders, there are three files. `base.rkt` contains any code (copied verbatim) from the text itself that may be needed for the exercises. `exercises.rkt` contains my implementation of the chapter's exercises. `tests.rkt` contains my tests for the chapter's exercises.
 In addition, the root directory has a file called `helper.rkt` that contains some utility functions and requires the testing framework so that I don't have to require it in every single test file.

 ## Installing dependencies
+First, install [Racket](http://racket-lang.org/).
+On a Mac, I simply ran `brew install plt-racket`.
+This should also install Racket's package manager, `raco`.
+Once these are installed, run:
 ```sh
 git clone https://github.com/ksmithbaylor/sicp
 chmod +x install.sh